gregsaun/prusa_i3_bear_upgrade/manual/bom.md

 We recommend to use thread locker like Loctite Blue 243 to secure screws during assembly (for metal thread to metal thread, not metal thread to plastic).

+A full BOM with all parts to build a Bear from scratch has been made by [Chris Riley](https://www.youtube.com/channel/UCqRiv7rQuxge63bqJ2hVNUQ) and [3D_Gussner](https://github.com/3d-gussner), you can find it here: https://docs.google.com/spreadsheets/d/1AKX1dBssPeFiCTYAHjYHZiUIhAR5COqE82Bq8tjKFSE/edit?usp=sharing .
+Massive thank you to Chris and 3D_Gussner!

 ### Printed Parts